mehmetik/XenforoHiddenImage/README.md

-# Xenforo Hidden Image for Unregister Visitors
+# Xenforo Hidden Image for Unregistered Visitors
 Hiding images with JS on Xenforo V1.X

 Hiding images to guest user groups in Xenforo forums with the help of javascript.